Facebook to sell apps through new online hub

 Apps, ranging from social games to music services, are popular activities on Facebook, the world's No.1 online social network with roughly 900 million users.
 According to the company, 200 of the apps that are available on Facebook have more than 1 million users.

-The App Center will showcase apps based on the quality scores that users give apps and other data Facebook collects, such as how often and how long people use apps.
-Each user will see a different, customized version of the App Center, rather than one standard version of the App Center.
+The App Centre will showcase apps based on the quality scores that users give apps and other data Facebook collects, such as how often and how long people use apps.
+Each user will see a different, customized version of the App Centre, rather than one standard version of the App Centre.

 T-Mobile US Inc, the No.3 U.S. wireless carrier, reported quarterly profit and revenue above estimates as promotional offers helped add more subscribers.